zolrath/wemux/README.md

 # Multi-Host Capabilities
 ********************************************************************************
-  wemux supports specifying the wemux session name via `wemux name
+  wemux supports specifying the joining different wemux sessions via `wemux join
   <sessionname>`.
 This allows multiple hosts on the same machine to host their own
   independent wemux sessions with their own clients.
 By default this option is disabled.